Shina (word): In Hong Kong

 Inside Hong Kong university campuses, mainland Chinese students were referred to as "Cheena dogs" and "yellow thugs" by local students.
 On 18 September 2019, the 88th anniversary of the Japanese invasion of northeast China, a celebration poster was put up on the Democracy Wall of the University of Hong Kong, glorifying the Japanese invasion while advocating for democracy in Hong Kong.
 Hong Kong journalist Audrey Li noted the xenophobic undertone of the widespread right-wing nativism movement, in which the immigrant population and tourists are used as scapegoats for social inequality and institutional failure.

-In Hong Kong, some people consider hate speech and even discrimination toward mainland Chinese morally justified by a superiority complex influenced by Hong Kong's economic and cultural prominence during the Cold War, and nostalgia toward British rule.
-Some protesters choose to express their frustrations on ordinary mainlanders instead of the Chinese government.
-With rising tribalism and nationalism in Hong Kong and China, xenophobia between Hong Kongers and mainlanders is reinforced and reciprocated.
-Some critics of Hong Kong's pro-democracy movement argue that the prevalence of ethnic hatred and xenophobia amongst its supporters is mostly ignored by the media, which often frames the situation as simply a fight between democracy and authoritarianism.
+Scholars have noted that negative attitudes toward mainland Chinese, including expressions that may constitute hate speech or discrimination, have emerged within certain segments of Hong Kong society.
+Wong argues that such attitudes are partly shaped by a perceived sense of cultural and economic distinction, which he links to Hong Kong’s historical development and its experience during the Cold War, as well as lingering nostalgia toward the period of British colonial rule.
+During periods of heightened political tension, frustration with the Chinese central government has at times been redirected toward ordinary mainland Chinese individuals, contributing to social hostility at the interpersonal level.
+With the growth of tribalism and competing forms of nationalism in both Hong Kong and mainland China, several scholars argue that mutual suspicion and xenophobia have been reinforced on both sides, contributing to a cycle of reciprocal hostility.
+Some critics of Hong Kong's pro-democracy movement contend that instances of ethnic hostility among a minority of its supporters have received comparatively limited media attention, arguing that coverage often emphasizes a binary narrative of democracy versus authoritarianism.